jdecaron/c19coalition/_posts/2020-07-23-c19-coalition-volunteer-highlight-kelli-cree.md

 reading_time: "3-4 minutes "
 author: Alizay Rizvi
 footer: >-
-  If you are interested in joining Laura and volunteering with the C19 Coalition, reach out to us at info@c19coalition.org.
+  If you are interested in joining Kelli and volunteering with the C19 Coalition, reach out to us at info@c19coalition.org.